YousefSalahKassem/cart_package/README.md

-# kortobaa Cart Package
+# Cart System Package

-### Welcome to the kortobaa cart package this package depend on:
+### Welcome to the cart system package this package depend on:

 1: Hive Local Storage<br />
 2: Riverpod State Management